Edward Augustus (politician): Career

 From 1989 to 1993, Augustus served as a member of the Worcester Public Schools School Committee.

 After helping to elect Jim McGovern to the United States House of Representatives, Augustus worked in Washington D.C. as Chief of Staff for McGovern.
 From 2005 to 2009, Augustus represented the 2nd Worcester district in the Massachusetts Senate.
 After leaving the state senate, Augustus served as executive director of the Children's Defense Fund of California.
 He left this position in 2010 to run McGovern's re-election campaign.
 After the election, Augustus became Director of Government and Community Relations at the College of the Holy Cross.

 On December 3, 2013, Augustus was named City Manager of Worcester, Massachusetts.
 Augustus took over as city manager in January 2014.
 He initially planned to serve for nine months, while on a leave of absence from the college, but accepted a three-year contract extension on September 30, 2014.
 During his tenure, the city completed a number of infrastructure projects, including the replacement of downtown streets and sidewalks, and spent $160 million to construct Polar Park.
 On March 22, 2022, Augustus announced that he would be stepping down from his post as City Manager in May 2022.

 On June 1, 2022, Augustus was named the first Chancellor of Dean College.
 In 2023, Augustus was appointed the inaugural secretary of Housing and Livable Communities by Governor Maura Healey.
+He stepped down on February 27, 2026 to become CEO of UniBank.